My Zombabe: Production

 Development of My Zombabe began in 2018.
-Filming began in 2020 but was postponed due to the COVID-19 pandemic in the Philippines.
+Filming commenced in 2020 but was delayed by the COVID-19 pandemic.

 Release

 My Zombabe was released theatrically on January 10, 2024, under Viva Films.
 The release was originally planned for January 8 but was pushed back by two days to allow more space from the extension of 2023 Metro Manila Film Festival.

 Reception

-The movie received a score of 67/100 from 10 reviews according to review aggregator website Kritikultura, indicating generally positive reviews.
+The movie received a score of 67/100 based on 10 reviews according to review aggregator website Kritikultura, indicating generally positive reviews.

 Film critic Philbert Dy of Letterboxd gave My Zombabe 3 stars, writing "The movie as a whole is still pretty clunky, with scenes that go on for far too long, and a resolution that is just another example of the film's apparent disdain for narrative and logical consistency.
 And yet, it lands on something sweet and unusual; arriving at a conclusion that feels kind of unique in our cinema."